Do Electric Cars Have Same Engines Like a Normal Car?

 Frequently Asked Questions

-What is the Lifespan of an Electric Car?
+What is under the hood of an electric car?

 Maya Thompson has spent 8 years reporting on electric vehicles and sustainable transportation.
 She explores charging solutions, EV design, and industry trends with a clear, consumer-focused perspective.
 Maya’s writing empowers readers to make informed choices as they embrace the shift toward eco-friendly mobility.